QuyDatSadBoy/AI-Medical-X-ray2CT-Project/README.md

-# X-ray2CTPA

-This repository contains the scripts and models used in the paper *"X-ray2CTPA: Generating 3D CTPA scans from 2D X-ray conditioning"*.

 # Introduction

 X-ray imaging, commonly used for medical diagnostics, typically offers lower resolution compared to CT scans, which offer more detailed and accurate three-dimensional views, particularly those enhanced with contrast agents like CT Pulmonary Angiography (CTPA).
 However, CT scans entail higher costs, greater radiation exposure, and are less accessible than X-rays.